codeturner/dotfiles/README.md

 * wmaurer.change-case - change case of selected word
 * yzane.markdown-pdf - convert markdown doc to pdf
 * yzhang.markdown-all-in-one - markdown tools

+## Hammerspoon

+We installed it.
+Let's use if for some mac automation.

+Either refer to the  `.hammerspoon` files from this repo or just copy them over, then modify the `init.lua` file to fit your preferences.

+If you find yourself editing lua in vs code, you'll want to use the installed `vscode-lua-format` to auto format the code.
+But I disagree with the line limit, so customize it by copying `.lua` from this repo to your home directory and then update vscode settings `vscode-lua-format.configPath` to point to the full path of the `.lua/vscode-lua-format` you moved.